Rlogarisation/O.ODesign/README.md

 # Content and Review Order

 ## Lecture 01

 1. Circle.java -> simpliest version without any getter or setter.

 2. CircleWithGetter.java -> Circle with getter and setter.

 3. Hello folder -> Demonstrated basic usage and way to complie.

 4. Vehicle.java -> Subclasses (implemented by extend)

 5. Animal.java -> Superclass or parent (implemented by super).

 6. Static.java -> explain the usage of static, and difference between use static and no using it.

 7. Private.java -> The private keyword is an access modifier used for attributes, methods and constructors, making them only accessible within the declared class.

 8. Protected.java -> The protected keyword is an access modifier used for attributes, methods and constructors, making them accessible in the same package and subclasses.

 Note:

 Most restricted -> Less restricted:

 Private(Same class only) -> Protected(Same packages or subclasses) -> Public(all other classes)

 9. CircleSuper folder -> main function in Test1.java

+10. Iterating array.

+    ```java
+    int array[] = {1, 2, 3, 4, 5};
+    for (int elem : array) {
+      result += elem;
+    }
+    ```

 ## Lecture 02

 ### Questions:

 - What is the difference between Method forwarding and inheritance other than "has-a" "is-a" relationship?
 Does the extending class have impact on the super class?
 Why method forwarding is prefered in most cases?

+  The lecturer stated: "the advantage is that we are only forwarding the function we need, rather than extending everything.
+I don't care if someone remove the other function tomorrow" , "and we could also modify on the base of this." <u>But inheritance could also be modified, right?</u>

 - What is package?